shoumik123majumdar/MetaMosaic/A|B_testing.md

 Once each of the 200 images are processed (using pandas --> csv files --> excel) we can move onto A|B testing

 ## A|B testing

+Presentation: Get Feedback from Audience from a Demo.